infinitel8p/PokeDex/README.md

 ```shell
 python app.pyw
 ```
+## PokeDex.exe is missing

+In case of the ```PokeDex.exe``` missing on your pc you have to tell your Antivirus that these files are fine.
+Check this post for further information: [My Antivirus Detected the exe as a Virus](https://github.com/pyinstaller/pyinstaller/issues/2501#issuecomment-286230354)

 ## Used libraries:
 - [beautifulsoup4 4.9.3](https://pypi.org/project/beautifulsoup4/)
 - [pokedex.py 1.1.2](https://pypi.org/project/pokedex.py/)
 - [dearpygui 0.6.221](https://pypi.org/project/dearpygui/)
+- [auto-py-to-exe 2.8.0](https://pypi.org/project/auto-py-to-exe/) (to convert the ```PokeDex.pyw``` to a executable)
 - ###### Logo by [Nesim (@nsmdnl)](https://github.com/nsmdnl)

 ## Feature Updates: